Plant milk: History

 Before commercial production of 'milks' from legumes, beans and nuts, plant-based mixtures resembling milk have existed for centuries.
 The Wabanaki and other Native American tribal nations in the northeastern United States made milk and infant formula from nuts.

 In English, the word "milk" has been used to refer to "milk-like plant juices" since 1200 CE.

 Almond milk spread throughout Europe during the Middle Ages and was popular in parts of the Middle East.
 Recipes for almond milk in the Middle East date back to around the 13th century as it was mentioned in Muhammad bin Hasan al-Baghdadi’s cookbook Kitāb al-Ṭabīḫ (كتاب الطبيخ; The Book of Dishes), written in 1226.
 It was especially popular during Lent.
 Soy was a plant milk used in China during the 14th century.
 Soy milk use in China is first recorded in 1365.
 In medieval England, almond milk was used in dishes such as ris alkere (a type of rice pudding) and appears in the recipe collection The Forme of Cury.
-Coconut milk (and coconut cream) are traditional ingredients in many cuisines such as in South and Southeast Asia, and are often used in curries.
+Coconut milk (and coconut cream) are traditional ingredients in many cuisines such as in South and Southeast Asia, East African coastal regions, and are often used in curries.

 Plant milks may be regarded as milk substitutes in Western countries, but have traditionally been consumed in other parts of the world, especially ones where there are higher rates of lactose intolerance (see especially Lactose intolerance).